“I will give you shepherds after my own heart” (Jer. 3:15).

 In these words from the prophet Jeremiah, God promises his people that he will never leave them without shepherds to gather them together and guide them.

-Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus, it is the sacrament of apostolic ministry.
+Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Parish until the end of time: thus, it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate (Bishops), presbyterate (Priesthood), and diaconate.
 Each of these degrees of Holy Orders is received from the Bishop at the time of ordination.

 Ordination is the sacramental act, which integrates a man into the order of bishops, presbyters, or deacons.
 The laying of hands of the bishop on the candidate constitutes the visible sign of this ordination.